 Learn More About Sinhala Language, Sri Lanka

-Sri Lanka recognizes both Sinhala and Tamil as its official languages.
+The Sinhala language (or Sinhalese) is one of the official and national languages of Sri Lanka, alongside Tamil.
 Sinhala is predominantly spoken in the southern, western, and central regions, while Tamil is primarily used in the northern and eastern areas.
 In this blog post, Sri Lanka Immigration Services will provide you with details about the Sinhala language and offer some useful phrases that can enhance your travel experience!

 Sinhala language of Sri Lanka